 The house is made from 1/4 inch plywood, with a translucent acrylic roof.
 This allows for light to enter the bridhouse.

 The front of the birdhouse hinges forward to allow the hosue to be cleaned at the end of nesting season.

-Further expansion on this project with lead to material and manufacturing exploration.
+Further expansion on this project lead to material and manufacturing exploration.

 To create a product that would withstand months of use outdoors, the components that house the mirrors would have to be weather proof.
 This lead to an iteration of the Peek birdhouse that uses HDPE for these sections.
-This allows for complex elements to be incorporated to accommodate the mirrors.
+This allows for detailed mounts to be incorporated into the body to accommodate the mirrors.